Have Questions About What to Bring?

 Cinder blocks to raise beds.

-Incense and/or candles (burning these items is strictly prohibited).
+Incense and/or candles, as well as oil lamps and houkas (burning these items is strictly prohibited).

 Firearms and ammunition, including bb guns, paintball guns, bows, etc.